The Census Is for Everyone 2020 Census Education Campaign, Michigan

 The COVID-19 pivot.

 The 2020 census and our campaign began March 12.
 Eleven days later Michigan’s “Stay Home, Stay Safe” order was issued, drastically shifting the media consumption of our audiences.
-We quickly adjusted our plan to reduce out-of-home ones and increase in-home tactics.
+We quickly adjusted our plan to reduce out-of-home tactics and increase in-home ones.

 Due to the statewide lockdown, we reduced our outdoor buy, pulling most highway boards and focusing on local side-street placements in areas with historically low counts.